DataDog/documentation/content/en/synthetics/troubleshooting/_index.md

 ### Unable to launch a device recording

-If there are security checks during application startup (in particular if USB debugging is checked), we suggest uploading a version of the application that does not contain these checks.
+If there are security checks during application startup, such as verifying if USB debugging is enabled, Datadog recommends uploading a version of the application that does not contain these checks.

 ## Private locations